 Mr. Wilmes also frequently represents clients in housing matters.
 He has represented public housing residents in housing conditions and rent overpayment cases, and he has litigated claims against landlords that systemically fail to address maintenance issues.

-Mr. Wilmes has prevailed in a jury trial against the City of Chicago in employment discrimination case and successfully argued cases in the Seventh Circuit and Ninth Circuit Courts of Appeals and the Illinois Appellate Court.
-In 2015, the EEOC appointed Mr. Wilmes to act as a consent decree monitor in the matter of EEOC v.
-Source One Staffing, Inc. (N.D.
-III.).
+Mr. Wilmes has prevailed in a jury trial against the City of Chicago in an employment discrimination case and successfully argued cases in the Seventh Circuit Court of Appeals, the Ninth Circuit Courts of Appeals, and the Illinois Appellate Court.
+In 2024, the EEOC appointed Mr. Wilmes to act as a consent decree monitor in the matter of EEOC v.
+SmartTalent, LLC (W.D.
+Wash.).
+Mr. Wilmes is also appointed to work as a Special Attorney General for the State of Illinois.

 Prior to joining HSPRD, Mr. Wilmes clerked for two federal judges, the Honorable Matthew Kennelly of the Northern District of Illinois, and the Honorable Joel Flaum of the Seventh Circuit Court of Appeals.
 After completing these two clerkships, Mr. Wilmes was awarded a prestigious Skadden Public Interest Fellowship and spent two years working for the Legal Assistance Foundation of Metropolitan Chicago, providing free civil legal services to underprivileged residents of Chicago.